Professional wrestling: Disqualification

-In the fictional universe of some promotions, not all rule violations result in a disqualification as the referee may be depicted as using his own judgement and is not obligated to stop the match.
-Usually, the only offenses that the referee will see and immediately disqualify a wrestler for (as opposed to having multiple offenses) are low blows, weapon usage, interference, or assaulting the referee.
-In WWE, the plot convention is that a referee must see the violation with his own eyes to rule that the match end in a disqualification (simply watching the video tape is usually not enough) and the referee's ruling is almost always final, although "Dusty finishes" (named after, and made famous by, Dusty Rhodes) will often result in the referee's decision being overturned.
+The referee's ruling is almost always final, although "Dusty finishes" (named after, and made famous by, Dusty Rhodes) will often result in the referee's decision being overturned.
 It is not uncommon for the referees themselves to get knocked out during a match, which is commonly referred to by the term "ref bump".
 While the referee remains "unconscious", wrestlers are free to violate rules until he is revived or replaced.
 In some cases, a referee might disqualify a person under the presumption that it was that wrestler who knocked him out; most referee knockouts are arranged to allow a wrestler, usually a heel, to gain an advantage.
 For example, a wrestler may get whipped into a referee at a slower speed, knocking the ref down for short amount of time; during that interim period, one wrestler may pin his opponent for a three-count and would have won the match but for the referee being down (sometimes, another referee will sprint to the ring from backstage to attempt to make the count, but by then, the other wrestler has had enough time to kick out on his own accord).
 In most promotions, a championship title cannot normally change hands via disqualification; this rule is explicitly enforced in a title match under special circumstances.

 In traditional European promotions, severe or persistent infractions of the rules result in a formal caution, called a "public warning" in the UK, "avertissement" (warning) in France and a soccer-style yellow card in Germany.
 Three of these will result in disqualification (a red card in Germany).
-One major North American promotion – Stampede Wrestling of Calgary – also used the German card system from the late 1970s onward.
+One major North American promotion (Stampede Wrestling of Calgary) also used the German card system from the late 1970s onward.
 If all participants in a match continue to breach the referee's instructions, the staged performance may presented as ending in a double disqualification, where both wrestlers and/or teams (in a tag team match) have been disqualified.
 The match is essentially nullified and called a draw or in some cases a restart or the same match being held at a pay-per-view or next night's show.
 Sometimes, in a match to determine the challenger for a heel champion's title, the champion is forced to face both opponents simultaneously for the title.
 Usually, the double disqualification is caused by the heel wrestler's associates in a match between two face wrestlers to determine his opponent.